About the Changs

 The average American household carries a monthly balance of $6929 on their credit cards (source).
 Plus, they stay longer in debt because of the interest that they’re paying on the balance.

-The Changs pay off their entire balance every month to make sure the price they pay is only the amount they signed for on that credit card receipt.
+Pay off your entire balance every month to make sure the price you pay is only the amount you signed for on that credit card receipt.

 Average college student graduate student loan debt: